How to Get the Best Dosage of Aciclovir

 When would you switch dosages?

-It depends on your situation – it’s possible that you may need to switch your Aciclovir dosage.
-Your physician is likely to make this decision based on factors like those below:
+It depends on your situation – it’s possible that you may need to switch your aciclovir dosage.
+Your doctor is likely to make this decision based on factors like those below:

 - Your response to the current dosage – if your symptoms are not properly controlled by your current dosage you could get assessed by a doctor in order to change to a stronger dosage